sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/peripheral/legacy_adv_sleep/readme.md

 ### Function Calls

-Harmony 3 generates and adds the code to initialize the BLE Stack GAP, GATT, L2CAP and SMP in *APP_BleStackInit()* function
+MCC generates and adds the code to initialize the BLE Stack GAP, GATT, L2CAP and SMP in *APP_BleStackInit()* function

 -   APP_BleStackInit() is the API that will be called inside the